MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests/includes/4-add-unit-tests.md

 <!-- TODO: When/if do we create a PR and merge the `unit-tests` branch? -->
 <!-- TODO: Later: I think we should do this now so the learner can git checkout -b from master -->

 Although Mara and Andy have only added one test, it's a good start and fixes the immediate problem.
-Now, the team has now has a place to add more tests and run them as the improve their process.
+Now, the team has a place to add more tests and run them as they improve their process.